African harp: Theory, how the harp spread across Africa

-In this diffusion theory, there are some differences between the ancient Egyptian and black African bowed harps, which have moved away from them in terms of playing technique and construction: Unlike in ancient Egypt, an African harpist holds his instrument with his neck away from his body.
+In this diffusion theory, there are some differences between the ancient Egyptian and southern African bowed harps, which have moved away from them in terms of playing technique and construction: Unlike in ancient Egypt, some modern African harpists holds their instrument with his neck away from his body.
 The ancient Egyptian harps were generally believed to have fixed tuning pegs to keep the strings wrapped around the neck from slipping, but no movable tuning pegs like all contemporary African harps.
 When and from where the tuning pegs were first introduced is unclear.

 The Alur and Acholi also call adungu or adingili a multi-stringed musical bow, which consists of a semicircular curved stick over which a cord is stretched in such a way that three Z-shaped strings with different pitches result.
 Adingili is a probably onomatopoeic Bantu-Timbrh language word, phonetically connected with timbili for a Cameroonian lamellophone.